About Me

 Research Interests

-I am interested in a wide range of research areas within applied probability, stochastic modeling, and simulation.
-My work focuses on the design and analysis of algorithms for learning and controlling dynamic engineering systems, with applications in management science and operations research.
+I am interested in a wide range of research areas at the intersection of applied probability, reinforcement learning (RL), machine learning, and simulation.
+My work focuses on the foundation, design, and analysis of algorithms for learning and controlling dynamic engineering systems, with applications in management science and operations research.
 In particular, I address the reliability and scalability challenges that arise in contemporary problems.
 Key areas of my research include:

-• Establishing theoretical foundations for robust Markov decision processes.
+• Establishing theoretical foundations for robust Markov decision processes and distributionally robust stochastic control.

 • Advancing deep learning techniques for policy learning by leveraging simulation methodologies and applied probabilistic tools.